Quantum-Accelerators/quacc/docs/src/about/faq.md

 **Q: I see `@ct.electron` across the code.
 What if I don't want to use Covalent?**

 A: The beauty is that you don't have to use Covalent if you don't want to!
 By default, the `@ct.electron` wrapper is entirely ignored if you use Quacc without a workflow manager or if you use another workflow manager, such as Jobflow.
 For this reason, you can use Quacc with virtually any workflow manager you like.

+**Q: I want to contribute a new recipe to Quacc, but it will require additional dependencies.
+Is that a problem?**

+A: Absolutely not a problem!
+Simply make your dependencies optional in the `setup.py` file and use a `monty.dev.requires` decorator to ensure your recipes and tests only run if your necessary dependencies are installed.
+Refer to `quacc.recipes.tblite.core` and the `[tblite]` extras in the `setup.py` file for an example.